Information Security Services: What You Need to Know

 13. Avoiding Data Breaches

-The goal of your information security strategy is to secure your data against exposure to unauthorized parties.
+Your information security strategy aims to secure your data against exposure to unauthorized parties.
 And threats and vulnerabilities can be everywhere.
-While the expression ‘data breach’ often conjures up images of remote hackers using code to bypass our security measures, the risks are often more commonplace.
+While the expression ‘data breach’ often conjures images of remote hackers using code to bypass our security measures, the risks are often more commonplace.

 Employee Error